Fed's Clarida says inflation expectations in line with mandate

 But Powell has also made plain that the Fed will take further decisions on the path of interest rates on a meeting-by-meeting basis and he, Clarida and several other policymakers have said the economy, powered by robust consumer spending, is in a good place.

-The San Francisco Fed conference is part of a series of Fed events meant to feed into a review of the central bank’s policy framework.
+The San Francisco Fed conference is part of a series of Fed events Clarida is spearheading that are meant to feed into a review of the central bank’s policy framework, including a look at whether the Fed should change how it targets inflation so that it can more powerfully affect it.

+The central bank expects to release its framework findings sometime in the first half of 2020.

+On Thursday, Clarida in his opening remarks said the U.S. labor market is robust and the 3.7% unemployment rate is in the range of “plausible estimates” of full employment.

 Reporting by Ann Saphir; Writing by Lindsay Dunsmuir; Editing by Chizu Nomiyama and Lisa Shumaker